HovKlan-DH/HovText/README.md

 ## Requirements

-HovText requires a 64-bit Windows systems, ranging from the ancient Windows XP to Windows 11.
-However, support is only provided for Windows 10, as it is currently what I am using at home :-)
+- 64-bit Windows 7 or newer

-It requires .NET Framework 4.8 or newer
+- .NET Framework 4.8 or newer

 ## Documentation